Ethical AI in Digital Transformation strategies

 Global industries and governments increasingly rely on the automated decision-making abilities of algorithms which keep our digitally-powered world running.
 Artificial Intelligence (AI) supports a growing number of vital processes that allow our society to operate, from disease diagnosis and dynamic pricing to job hiring and judicial processes.

-The potential for significant societal impact posed by AI implementation across the corporate, government, and private sectors is large.
+Only 35% of companies currently have an AI governance framework, yet 87% of business leaders plan to implement AI ethics policies by 2025.
+The potential for significant societal impact posed by AI implementation across corporate, government, and private sectors has never been more substantial.

-Given that algorithm-powered decisions are shaping our modern world, what are the ethical implications for macro and micro digital transformation strategies?
+Given that algorithm-powered decisions increasingly shape our modern world, understanding the ethical implications for comprehensive digital transformation strategies becomes essential for responsible innovation and sustainable progress.

 For all its evolving benefits, AI still remains a series of 0s and 1s which lacks the ability for empathy and the cognition that make up our decision-making processes.
 This leads to a number of ethical concerns with AI implementation.